SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/Defining_a_new_API.md

 If you want to have deeper insights on which HTTP status code to use in which circumstances, check the following site: [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

-## 2. Creating the ApiDefinition(s)
+## 2. Creating the API definition(s)

 While having your API script open in the Automation app in Cube, click the `Configure API...` button on the bottom.
-A screen will pop up that allows you to create an ApiDefinition.
+A screen will pop up that allows you to create an API definition.

 Here you can add a description and choose the route.